orta-afk/Oopsie-Economy/brainDump.md

                                                                                                                                                     ppppppppp

 </pre>
 > huuuh this is the place where i am going to outline all of my stuff — to-do, ideas, notes, and all the other dumb things I forget.
-If you're reading this for some reason... don't.
-There are typos and weird rambles and you will lose braincells.
+> If you're reading this for some reason... don't.
+> There are typos and weird rambles and you will lose braincells.

 ---

 ## 🎯 The Plan

 The theme is **"Every Action Has a Cost."**
 I asked ChatGPT for name ideas and I **really liked** the name: `Oopsie Economy`.
 So I’ll make something around city-building or resource-spending, where you do stuff and it *costs* you something.

-**I don't want to use basic stuff like health or generic player stats.**
+I don't wanna use basic stuff like health or generic player stats.
 I want it to be *dumb* and *unique* (spelling errors are free flavor — don’t file an issue on it 💀).

-I had no idea what to make but now…

 ---